-During special events, e.g., Christmas or leaving parties, we will gain permission prior to the event, for photographs to be taken, making parents aware that there will be group photographs.
+During special events, e.g. Christmas or leaving parties, we will gain permission prior to the event, for photographs to be taken, making parents aware that there will be group photographs.
 This will ensure all photographs taken are in line with parental choice.
-We ask that photos of events such as Christmas parties are not posted on any social media websites/areas without permission from parents of all the children included in the picture.
+We ask that photos of events such as Christmas parties are not posted on any social media websites/areas.